technology-ebay-de/feature-driven-architecture/scoped-redux/README.md

 ## Feature (`src/features/{feature}/`)

-A feature is self-contained, renderable, user facing functionality, that is encapsulated and reusable on different pages.
-In order to make a feature as easily removable as possible with the least possible chance of leaving unused code behind, we need to keep it as cohesive as possible.
+A feature is a self-contained, renderable, user-facing functionality, that is encapsulated and reusable on different pages.
+Our goal is to be able to remove a feature completely by removing its directory, without leaving unused code behind.
+We need to keep it as cohesive as possible.
 This should also allow more autonomy in feature development for different teams.
 A change in a feature should not implicitly break a different feature.
-You should to be able to swap out a feature on one page without breaking other pages where it is used.
+You should be able to swap out a feature on a page without breaking other pages still using the old one.

 ### Must not

 - A feature must not import from other features.
 - A feature must not import from pages.
-- A feature must not access the global `state`.
+- A feature must not access any other state than `state.features.{feature}`.

 ### Must